 Have you ever dreamed of being able to fly?
 Nowadays this is practically possible.
-A new adventure activity called Zip-line or Canopy has been born.
-Many countries already offer this tour.
-However, the zip-line Sacred Valley in Peru will leave you ecstatic.
-If you are one of those who always look for more … an adrenaline lover who likes to try new sensations … this is for you!
+Many countries already offer this tour; however, the zip-line Sacred Valley in Peru will leave you ecstatic!So, if you are one of those adrenaline lovers who like to try new and intense sensations, zip-line Sacred Valley is totally for you!
 Find out what it is about below:

 Definition of zip-line